 American tenor Garrett Sorenson has been praised as an artist of unique interest, garnering critical acclaim for the beauty and power of his rich lyric voice.

-Last season, Mr. Sorenson returned to the Kentucky Opera as Bacchus in Ariadne auf Naxos, as well as Faust in the world premiere of The Beyond in collaboration with the Louisville Ballet.
-He also sang the Verdi Requiem with the Orquesta Sinfónica de Castilla y León and Beethoven’s Symphony No. 9 with the Charlotte Symphony.Read more
+In recent seasons, Mr. Sorenson made his house debut at Seattle Opera while reprising Steve Wozniak in The (R)evolution of Steve Jobs, returned to Kentucky Opera as Bacchus in Ariadne auf Naxos, and sang Faust in the world premiere of The Beyond in collaboration with the Louisville Ballet.
+On the concert stage, he has performed Verdi’s Messa da Requiem with the Orquesta Sinfónica de Castilla y León, Rachmaninoff’s The Bells with the Houston Symphony led by Andrés Orozco-Estrada, and Beethoven’s Symphony No. 9 with both the Charlotte Symphony and Phoenix Symphony.Read more

-A consummate concert performer and recitalist, Mr. Sorenson participated in “The Song Continues” under the auspices of the Marilyn Horne Foundation, a weeklong series of performances and master classes at Carnegie Hall, as well as concert appearances in St. Petersburg, FL.
-The George London Foundation was proud to host Mr. Sorenson in recital in New York City.
-Symphonic appearances include Beethoven’s Symphony No. 9 with the Tanglewood Festival under the baton of Kurt Masur, at the Verbier Festival in Switzerland under the baton of James Levine, and with the San Francisco Symphony under Michael Tilson Thomas.
-In addition to Salome, Mr. Sorenson has also performed in Elektra with the Cleveland Orchestra under Franz Welser-Möst and with the New York Philharmonic in a program of Viennese music.
-He also sang a concert version of Simon Boccanegra with James Levine and the Boston Symphony Orchestra.
-Other notable symphonic appearances include Das Lied von der Erde with the South Dakota Symphony, Verdi’s Requiem with the Houston Symphony, and a concert of arias and duets with the Baltimore Symphony Orchestra.
+A consummate concert performer and recitalist, Mr. Sorenson participated in “The Song Continues” under the auspices of the Marilyn Horne Foundation, a weeklong series of performances and master classes at Carnegie Hall.
+Notable symphonic appearances include Beethoven’s Symphony No. 9 with the Tanglewood Festival under the baton of Kurt Masur, at the Verbier Festival in Switzerland under the baton of James Levine, and with the San Francisco Symphony under the baton of Michael Tilson Thomas.
+In addition to Salome, Mr. Sorenson has performed in Elektra with the Cleveland Orchestra under Franz Welser-Möst, and in a concert version of Simone Boccanegra with James Levine and the Boston Symphony Orchestra.
+He has also sung a program of Viennese music with the New York Philharmonic and a concert of arias and duets with the Baltimore Symphony Orchestra, as well as Das Lied von der Erde with the South Dakota Symphony and Verdi’s Messa da Requiem with the Houston Symphony.

 Among his honors and awards, Mr. Sorenson was the winner of the Opera Birmingham Young Singer Contest and the Sorantin Young Artist Award.
 A finalist in the Loren L. Zachary Society Contest for Young Opera Singers, Mr. Sorenson was also named a winner at the 2003 George London Foundation Competition and a Sara Tucker Study Grant Winner.
 In 2004, he was awarded the Richard Tucker Foundation Career Grant.
-Mr. Sorenson is a graduate of Texas Tech University, and currently resides in Kentucky with his wife Elizabeth Batton, his daughter, and two sons.
+Mr. Sorenson is a graduate of Texas Tech University, and currently resides in Kentucky with his wife, Elizabeth Batton, as well as his daughter and two sons.

 “Garrett Sorenson’s Lukas more than held his own against this adamant kiss-denier.
 He has a boyishly appealing demeanor and a hefty tenor of gleam and thrust.
 His technique is secure and free, and when he pours out the sound there is ample stentorian power on display.
 But Mr. Sorenson also did some ravishing, tormented phrases that he underplayed with moving results.
 Indeed, his overall excellence made me wonder (hope?): is a superb Peter Grimes possibly in our midst?”